kodecocodes/swift-style-guide/README.markdown

 var currentBounds: CGRect = computeViewBounds()
 ```

-**NOTE**: As a result, descriptive variable and constant names are even more important than before.
+**NOTE**: Following this guideline means picking descriptive names is even more important than before.

 ## Type Choice

-When programming in Swift, always use Swift's native types when available.
+Always use Swift's native types when available.
 Swift offers bridging to Objective-C so you can still use the full set of methods as needed.

 **Preferred:**
 ```swift